greekfetacheese/secure-types/readme.md

 This crate is designed to mitigate certain risks but is not a perfect solution.
 It primarily protects secrets in program memory against:

 - **Disk Swapping**: The OS writing secrets to a page file.
-- **Cold Boot Attacks**: Recovering data from RAM after a shutdown.
 - **Malicious Memory Reads**: Malware that can steal data by reading a process's memory.
 - **Process Memory Dumps**: Data being exposed in a core dump.

-It **does not** protect against an attacker who can directly read your programs's memory (e.g., via admin rights or a kernel-level exploit, especially on Unix where we dont encrypt the memory).
+It **does not** protect against an attacker who can directly read your programs's memory (e.g., via admin rights or a kernel-level exploit, especially on Unix where we dont encrypt the memory, On Windows this shouldn't be an issue since the memory is first encrypted and then locked).

 ## Feature Flags